sportsclimbs/sportclimbs-2/content/peak/water-cum-jolly/rubicon/rubicon.md

 *F.A.
 Ian Dunn 1991*

 **16. The Bomb is Coming (7a) *★***
-Powerful moves up the hanging arete.
+Powerful moves up the hanging arête.
 Vegetated exit to a bolt belay.
 *F.A.
 Paul Mitchell 1983*

 **Direct Hit (7b) *★***